umit/adventures-reactive-web-dev/client-elm/README.md

 Let's say we decide that the combination of `TodoList`, `TodoForm`, and `TodoSummary` forms a group that we'd like to compose into a feature.
 Let's call this feature `TodoManager`.
-By doing this, the smaller features can still be used individually, but we can also use the composition of the three features simply by using `TodoManager` without needing to know about the internal wiring details.
+By doing this, the smaller features can still be used individually, but we can also use the composition of the three features as a whole, simply by using `TodoManager` without needing to know about the internal wiring details.

 Once we have created `TodoManager`, we'll see how we could use it on a page with an additional feature, `TodoMinMax`, which displays the highest and lowest priority of the todo list.
+We'll connect `TodoMinMax` to `TodoManager` so that `TodoMinMax` gets notified when the todo list is updated, without `TodoMinMax` needing to know about the internal features within `TodoManager`.

 > _The `TodoMinMax` feature is trivial.
 The feature itself is not what's important here.
 What we are
 > exploring is how to compose smaller features into one, and then use that feature with another